scania/sdos-orchestration-flow-designer/README.md

 - `TEST_USERNAME` - Optional.
 Username of test user used for e2e testing using cypress
 - `TEST_PASSWORD` - Optional.
 Password of test user used for e2e testing using cypress
+- `TEST_BASE_URL` - Optional.
+Base URL of test environment used for e2e testing using cypress

 Example `.env.local` file: